Bill Murray improvised a concert in New York to promote his new project and surprised his fans

 The brief concert had as its main objective to promote Murray’s new work.
 New Worlds: The Cradle of Civilization, the documentary that debuted at Cannes in 2021 and where the star performs songs and poems in a concert held in 2018 at the Acropolis of Athens It is precisely the material that can be seen in theaters from February 2, precisely on Groundhog Day.

 the documentarian Nicholas Heller he was present at the performance in the park and recounted that a friend of Murray’s had approached him the day before to ask him to record the moment on video.
 “Bill was as nice and down to earth as you’d expect..
 There aren’t many major celebrities who would do something like that.
-People were so excited to see it.”
+People were so excited to see it,” she expressed.

 As reported by the site Page SixAlso present in the crowd of spectators were journalist and host Carole Radziwill and Karen Duffy, producer of Murray’s upcoming documentary.